-If you want to aim for the top, a place on a consumer goods company’s graduate scheme is a very good place to start.
-It will give you experience of a fast-paced commercial environment that will stand you in good stead however you decide to develop your career in future.
+A place on a consumer goods company’s graduate scheme will give you experience of a fast-paced commercial environment that will stand you in good stead however you decide to develop your career in future.

 What training and development do consumer goods companies offer?

-Students who are researching graduate schemes should consider the following:
+When you are researching FMCG graduate schemes and investigating the training and qualifications on offer, consider the following:

 Mars runs an internal training and development facility called Mars University and sets out to provide 70% of employee training via on-the-job experience, 20% from guidance and mentoring, and 10% from formal courses.

 Danone is committed to developing talent within the company and has a worldwide objective to fill 80% of jobs internally.
-It provides graduate recruits with individual learning plans, which include both formal and on-the-job training as well as opportunities for coaching and mentoring.
+It provides graduate recruits with individual learning plans, which include both formal and on-the-job training and e-learning as well as opportunities for coaching.

 What soft skills do graduates gain from working in consumer products?

-Graduates on consumer products training schemes are likely to develop a range of soft skills, including the following:
+Graduates on FMCG training schemes are likely to develop a range of soft skills, including the following:

 - Facilitation skills